19shalukp/Sauce_Playwright/README.md

 # Sauce_Playwright
-To see the report generated from Github actions, download both allure report and allure results ( from Summary tab --> artifacts) in one directory and run the command "allure open allure-report" from that directory.
+To see the report generated from Github actions, download both allure report and allure results ( from Summary tab --> artifacts) in one directory Run the command "allure open allure-report" from that directory.
 The html will show as loading if you try to open the html file directly or from an incorrect directory or if you keep the allure-results and allure-report in separate directories.

 To see the report, if you run locally, run the commands from the root directory of the project.